Google Docs

-Google Docs is an online word processor included as part of the free, web-based Google Docs Editors suite offered by Google, which also includes: Google Sheets, Google Slides, Google Drawings, Google Forms, Google Sites and Google Keep.
-Google Docs is accessible via an internet browser as a web-based application and is also available as a mobile app on Android and iOS and as a desktop application on Google's ChromeOS.
+Google Docs is an online word processor and part of the free, web-based Google Docs Editors suite offered by Google.
+Google Docs is accessible via a web browser as a web-based application and is also available as a mobile app on Android and iOS and as a desktop application on Google's ChromeOS.

-Google Docs allows users to create and edit documents online while collaborating with other users in real time.
+Google Docs allows users to create and edit documents online while collaborating with users in real-time.
 Edits are tracked by the user making the edit, with a revision history presenting changes.
 An editor's position is highlighted with an editor-specific color and cursor, and a permissions system regulates what users can do.
 Updates have introduced features using machine learning, including "Explore", offering search results based on the contents of a document, and "Action items", allowing users to assign tasks to other users.

-Google Docs supports opening and saving documents in the standard OpenDocument format as well as in Rich text format, plain Unicode text, zipped HTML, and Microsoft Word.
-Exporting to PDF and EPUB formats are implemented.
+Google Docs supports opening and saving documents in the standard OpenDocument format as well as in Rich Text Format, plain Unicode text, zipped HTML, and Microsoft Word.
+Exporting to PDF and EPUB formats is implemented.
+Google Docs now also supports downloading files in Markdown format.